lhovon/how2sde/README.md

 To get a job in big tech, you will need to know how to passibly use 1 or 2 programming languages, know the basics of UNIX and be comfortable at a terminal (sometimes evaluated at interview), have some general knowledge about networking, infrastrucure, system architecture (rarely evaluated at interview), know how to learn quickly (languages, new software - comes with experience - not evaluated but needed to keep the job lol) and be able to solve [leet code](https://leetcode.com/problemset/) easy and mediums (hards are rarely used, in fact the meme is that the solution to all interview questions is to use a hashmap).
 Leet code is often lamented as the software grind, with dev hopefuls spending tens of hours practicing (and neglecting everything else, such as proper hygiene), while at the same time being the least relevant skill to perform the actual job.
 It is unfortunately a fact of the industry, although some smaller companies omit them entirely, replace them with take-home assignments or more job-relevant tasks.
 However I think that for someone wanting to break into the field, it could kill two birds with one stone and serve as the basis to learn about data structures and algorithms (skipping the job-irrelevant stuff you learn in a degree) while also working towards getting a job.

 A list of topics with overview and relevant resources follows.
 Don't worry if you don't understand all the terms, it's meant to have you be exposed to the lingo and imbibe with all the lore, you'll be able to come back and udnerstand more things as you progress.
 I'll also put some wiki links, I recommend to quickly read the first couple of paragraphs for extra context.
-The best way to learn this stuff is to use it.
+The best way to learn this stuff is to use it and dive deep as you go along, staying curious.
 Some resources will contain exercises, others are interactive, and others can have project suggestions.
-I highly recommend to work on a few personnal projects to explore various technologies, since they will invariably lead to learning new things and I'll try to suggest a few.
-I also recommend going over all the topics before starting any subsection to get an overview.
+You should go through the guide in order.